Mesalazine

 About Mesalazine

-Mesalazine belongs to a class of anti-inflammatory drugs used to treat ulcerative colitis.
+Mesalazine is used to treat ulcerative colitis and ulcerative proctitis.
 Ulcerative colitis is a chronic inflammatory bowel disease that causes inflammation of the large intestine lining (colon).
-It produces ulcers on the colon's lining, which may cause bleeding and discharge of pus and mucus.
-Ulcerative proctitis is a condition in which ulcerative colitis solely affects the rear channel (rectum).
-Mesalazine used for the treatment of ulcerative proctitis and is exclusively designed for rectal usage.
+Ulcerative proctitis is a condition in which ulcerative colitis solely affects the rectum.

-Mesalazine contains Mesalazine, which works by inhibiting the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.
+Mesalazine contains Mesalazine, which works by preventing the synthesis of chemical messengers such as prostaglandins in the intestines that produce inflammation (swelling).

-Use Mesalazine as directed by your physician.
 Sometimes, you may experience diarrhoea, stomach pain, headache or nausea.
-Most of these side effects of Mesalazine do not require medical attention and gradually resolve over time.
+Most of these side effects of Mesalazine do not require medical attention and typically resolve on their own over time.
 However, if the side effects persist or worsen, please consult your doctor.

-Inform your doctor if you are allergic to Mesalazine, aspirin, or other medicines.
+Inform your doctor if you are allergic to any components present in Mesalazine.
 Mesalazine should be used with caution in the elderly.
-If pregnant or breastfeeding, please inform your doctor before using the Mesalazine.
+If you are pregnant or breastfeeding, please inform your doctor before taking Mesalazine.
 Avoid taking Mesalazine if you have severe kidney failure.
-Avoid taking Mesalazine if you have blood abnormalities or kidney problems caused by other medicines such as Sulphasalazine.
+If you have stomach pain, cramps, severe headache, fever or rash, after taking Mesalazine, stop taking it immediately and consult a doctor.

 Uses of Mesalazine